 If you are even slightly interested in Golf, you would know that the most common question that almost every golfer asks about his or her swing is “was that good”?
 This is the most important of questions that go on among the golfers of all age groups.

 Traditionally the senior golfers would mean golfers who are 50 and above in age.
-Of course, the swing speed would be different in each gender.
+Of course, the average driving distance by age would be different in each gender.